PyramidSystemsInc/jenkins-bootstrapper/README.md

 `./deploy sample-project skjdfklsdj 239lassfaskjf993ksjdfk`

-5. Add one or more webhooks to your new Jenkins instance on [GitHub's website](https://github.com/)
+5. Add the necessary webhooks to your new Jenkins instance on [GitHub's website](https://github.com/)